-5.3 Approvals to buy or sell securities
+4.2 Approvals to buy or sell securities

-(a) All requests to buy or sell securities as referred to in clauses 5.1 and 5.2 above must include the intended volume of securities to be purchased or sold and an estimated time frame for the sale or purchase.
+- (a) All requests to buy or sell securities as referred to in paragraph 4.1 must include the intended volume of securities to be purchased or sold and an estimated time frame for the sale or purchase. - (b) Copies of written approvals must be forwarded to the Company Secretary prior to the approved purchase or sale transaction.

-5.4 Notification
+4.3 Notification

-Subsequent to approval obtained in accordance with clauses 5.1 and 5.2, any Director or Employee who (or through his or her Associates) buys, sells, or exercises rights in relation to Company securities must notify the Company Secretary in writing of the details of the transaction within five (5) business days of the transaction occurring.
-This notification obligation operates at all times but does not apply to acquisitions of shares or options by employees made under employee share or option schemes, nor does it apply to the acquisition of shares as a result of the exercise of options under an employee option scheme.
+Subsequent to approval obtained in accordance with paragraphs 4.1 and 4.2, any Key Management Personnel who (or through his or her Associates) buys, sells, or exercises rights in relation to Company securities must notify the Company Secretary in writing of the details of the transaction within two (2) business days of the transaction occurring.
+This notification obligation operates at all times and includes applications for acquisitions of shares or options by employees made under employee share or option schemes and also applies to the acquisition of shares as a result of the exercise of options under an employee option scheme.